seth-git/atomicglobalmin/readme.txt

 This indicates you want to add 30 additional structures from the resume file.

-B. Creating Gaussian .com files from a resume or optimization file
+B. Creating Gaussian input files from a resume or optimization file

 In a resume or optimization file, there is a population of solutions as well as a list of best structures seen so far during the run.
-The pso program can create .com files form either of these two lists.
+The pso program can create Gaussian input (.com) files form either of these two lists.
 This is useful if you wish to perform frequency calculations on the list of best structures, or if you wish to view the chemical structures with Molden, GaussView, or another viewer.
-An example of how to create .com files from the list of best structures is as follows:
+An example of how to create input files from the list of best structures is as follows:

       ./helper -c LJ7_PSO.opt /directory/in/which/to/put/com/files best

 This would place the list of best structures in the specified directory with the name best1.com, best2.com, best3.com, etc. Energy values are written in the title line of each .com file.
 Similarly, .com files can be created from the current population using the -p option.

 C. Seeding the starting population with structures from previous runs